manucorporat/try/README.md

 ##Different cases of try/catch/finally
-This Go package the same behaviour than the implementation of exceptions in Java/C++ and Pythin.
+This Go package the same behaviour than the implementation of exceptions in Java/C++ and Python.

 ###1.
 No crash at all